jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 monads, algebraic data types makes the develop of embedded DSL much easier.

-The nature of functional languages has meant that its programs are *pure*.
+The nature of functional languages, especially Haskell, have a strong emphasis on maintaining the _purity_ of its code.
 With no state or side-effects, many computation are naturally expressed as recursive functions.
 Unsurprisingly, many of which share the same recursive patterns which can be abstracted away.
 An example that many functional programmers will be familiar with is *fold* as a standard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
-The abundance of recursion does not end there, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax\[1\].
+The abundant usage of folds is so extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
 This is why we can fold DSL with great success \[2\].

 This motivates us to look closely at the generalisations of folds and unfolds as a set of combinators introduced by Meijer et al called